NEWFANE -- Residents concerned about the visual impact of a proposed communications tower will get a chance to see for themselves on Friday.

 In the meantime, AT&T apparently is pushing ahead with a plan to apply to the state Public Service Board for a certificate of public good to erect the 130-foot tower at 66 Oak Hill Road.

 Responding to complaints that few residents had known about an initial balloon test, AT&T scheduled Friday's test.
 The plan is to fly a balloon that's three to four feet in diameter and brightly colored -- possibly red -- to determine who will be able to see a tower at that site.

-"We go to the tower site and float the balloon at the proposed site, and then we drive
+"We go to the tower site and float the balloon at the proposed site, and then we drive around," Vivian said.

 Also in response to citizen complaints, Vivian said a consultant will gauge the tower's visibility from the town forest.